-Initiation of a Special Issue
+Initiate a Special Issue

-Peer Reviewing Process
+Peer Review Process

-It is recommended that the Leading/Executive Guest Editor establishes a time schedule and informs contributing authors of deadlines for the submission.
-This ensures that the project is not delayed too much.
-The Leading/Executive Guest Editor should inform the responsible Editor of the status of the project regularly (at least once every three months).
+It is recommended that the Executive Guest Editor establishes a time schedule and notify contributing authors of submission deadline to ensure delivery on time.
+The Executive Guest Editor should inform the Responsible Editor(s) of the status of the Special Issue regularly (at least once every three months).

 Submit to TAO Office